During this time of seemingly non-stop bummers, of disease and unease, dreary with fear, a little drop of joy can feel like a revolutionary act.

 Into High Country

-Whenever I head up into high country my doubts
+When I head up into high country my doubts

 bounded by barns and sugarbush.
-And up above
+Up above

-a whole other world hangs, continents of cumulus
+another world hangs, continents of cumulus

 broken by bright blue seas of sky.
-Who made this?

-the shoulders of the mountains, where bald
+the shoulders of mountains, where bald summits

-summits of granite shine.
+of granite shine.
 If God so loved this world,